AXGKl/blog/docs/cloud/k8s/index.md

         or:

         ```
-        kubectl delete pod --all / pod-name
+        kubectl delete pvc --all # or pvc-name
-        kubectl delete pvc --all / pvc-name
+        kubectl delete pod --all # / pod-name
-        kubectl delete pv --all / pv-name
+        kubectl delete pv --all  # / pv-name
         ```